daffl/jquery.dform/readme.md

 		}
 	}

-If the form has the *ui-widget* class the jQuery UI CSS error classes will be used to highlight invalid fields.
+If the form has the *ui-widget* class the jQuery UI CSS error classes will be used to highlight fields.

 ### jQuery Globalize